owlapp-org/owl/README.md

 # Run it
 owl run

+# Now open your browser and see the examples.

 # `init all` command generates a few example files and database.
 # (use GENERATE_EXAMPLES=false to disable)
 # check out the examples once you login.